lordmulder/wma2wav/Readme.txt

 OS Support
 ----------

-The pre-compiled binaries of this tool were compiled with Visual Studio 2010 and therefore will only work on Windows XP with Service Pack 2 or any later version of Microsoft Windows (including Vista and Windows 7).
-It does NOT run on Windows 2000 though!
-Please compile with Visual Studio 2008, if you still need Windows 2000 support.
-The tool has been tested to work with Linux (Ubuntu 11.04) thanks to Wine.
+The pre-compiled binaries of this tool were compiled with Visual Studio 2010 (MSVC 10.0) and therefore will only work on Windows XP with Service Pack 2 or any later version of Microsoft Windows (including Vista and Windows 7).
+They do NOT run on Windows 2000 though!
+Please compile with Visual Studio 2008 (MSVC 9.0), if you still need Windows 2000 support.
+The "x64" (64-Bit) builds will only work on the 64-Bit editions of Vista and Windows 7.
+Last but not least the tool has been tested to work with Linux (Ubuntu 11.04) thanks to Wine.

+Note: Some release packages will contain special "MSVC9" binaries that should work on Windows 2000.
+These are intended for testing purposes only and are NOT recommended for newer versions of Windows.

 Sync Correction